Lloyd Stone

-Life
+Early life

 Lloyd Shelbourne Stone was born on June 29, 1912, in Coalinga, California.
 His parents, Lowends Columbus Stone and Gurtha Emalaine Marr were born in Missouri and married there in 1910 before moving to California.
 In California, Lowends Stone got a job as a "well puller" working for the Associated Oil Company of Coalinga, on the Shawmut lease.
 His mother worked as a seamstress.

 Stone attended Lindsay High School, Lindsay, California, graduating in 1930.
 He was president of his class in his junior year.
-He then attended the University of Southern California (USC), majoring in music.
-He wrote the poem "This Is My Song" before (or at about the time of) his graduation.
+He attended the University of Southern California (USC), majoring in music, and earning both Bachelor's and master's degrees.

-He planned to be a teacher, but instead, in 1936 at age 24, he joined up with a circus on its way to Hawaii.
+In 1936 he joined up with the E. K. Hernandez circus on its way to Hawaii.
 He did not stay with the circus for long, but did stay in Hawaii.
-After a short stint as a designer in a jewelry shop, he joined the staff at Kulamanu Studios as pianist-composer.
+After a short stint as a designer in a jewelry shop, he joined the staff at Kulamanu Studios as pianist-composer and teacher.
 While at Kulamanu Studios he composed a large part of their modern dance music.
+He taught orchestra and drama at the Honolulu Public Schools and poetry at the University of Hawaii.
+He designed and illustrated his own stationery and greeting cards.